Environmental Benefits Mapping and Analysis Program (BenMAP)

 You will need Adobe Acrobat Reader to view the Adobe PDF files on this page.
 See EPA's PDF page for more information about getting and using the free Acrobat Reader.

-- BenMAP 4.0 (January 2013) This is the current version of the BenMAP software.
+- BenMAP 4.0 (January 2013) This is the legacy version of the BenMAP software.
 BenMAP v4.0.66 was used for the 2012 PM NAAQS Regulatory Impact Analysis.
 Both BenMAP v4.0.66 and the current version contain 2010 census data and address a number of bugs.
 Note that current versions of the configuration and aggregation, pooling and valuation files are not bundled in the installation package and may be downloaded below.
 Version 4.0.67 is a minor update from v4.0.66 (December 2012), with the only change being the inclusion of the CMAQ 36km grid definition.

 - BenMAP v4.0.67 (setup_4_0_67.exe) (319 MB)